brandonfonseca/intern-challenge-marketplace-Shopify/README.md

 # Usage Guide

-The purpose of this application is to simulate the backend of an online shopping experience.
-Using this API one can view a list of inventory, create a cart, and purchase products in the cart.

 Keep in mind that the following queries can be used for either the deployed version of the application, or a local version.
-If testing locally, ensure that the URL for the requests is changed to reference the local host ip address which is `127.0.0.1`.
+If testing locally, ensure that the URL for the requests is changed to reference the local host IP address which is `127.0.0.1`.
+Also, ensure that the "3000" in the URL is replaced with the port number you specified when running the local Rails server.

 **Viewing inventory:**

-1. To view a JSON list of inventory (including items with zero stock) use the following GET request `http://34.73.21.104:3000/api/v1/show` (if testing locally, ensure that the "3000" in the URL is replaced with the port number you specified when running the local Rails server)
+1. To view a JSON list of inventory (including items with zero stock) use the following GET request `http://34.73.21.104:3000/api/v1/show`

 2. To view a JSON list of inventory (excluding items with zero stock) use the following GET request `http://34.73.21.104:3000/api/v1/show?instock=true`